booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 User stories: https://github.com/booz-allen-epa-agile-rfi/epa-rfi/blob/master/documentation/User-Stories.md

 Prioritization is done during the first sprint for the release plan.
 At the sprint planning meetings, we reviewed the plan and re-planned and prioritized based on what we have learned and achieved in the previous sprint.
-All of the sprint plan  :
+All of the sprint plan:

 http://github.com/booz-allen-epa-agile-rfi/epa-rfi/blob/master/documentation/Agile-Artifacts.md